joelthayer406/web-dev-hw/Assignment-03/assignment-03/README.md

 What is a markup language?
 Describe one commonly used in development.

 Markup Language is used as a way to process, define and present text on a webpage.

+Having trouble with embeding the image.
+Followed the instructions and am still not getting the right results.